seosmmbusiness/multilang-laravel-kit/README.md

 According to Mcamara use "php artisan route:trans:cache" to cache routes.
 Without it the error is possible!

 ## Troubleshooting
+Feel free to contact me or open an Issue =)

+# Old issue now solved
 In case "npm run prod" shows error "TypeError: compiler.plugin is not a function" with "extract-css-media-queries" plugin possibly there is an case with a new webpack plugin system.

 Make sure that the file "src/index.js" in "extract-css-media-queries" in "node_modules" has "compiler.hooks.emit.tapAsync('emit', (compilation, callback) => {" instead of "compiler.plugin('emit', (compilation, callback) => {"